linuxserver-archive/docker-sonarr-armhf/README.md

 ## Versions

++ **01.02.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/sonarr
 + **24.01.18:** Fix continuation lines.
 + **19.04.17:** Switch to using inhouse mono baseimage, adds python also.
 + **14.10.16:** Add version layer information.